-Official: Bombing in Kabul kills ten, including children
+Suicide bombing in Kabul kills ten, including children

-There has been an upsurge in violence between Taliban and Afghan forces in the country, even as representatives from the two warring sides begin peace talks in Doha to end the decades-long war in Afghanistan.
+An Islamic State affiliate claimed responsibility for a similar suicide attack at an education center in August 2018, in which 34 students were killed.
+Within Afghanistan, IS has launched large-scale attacks on minority Shiites, whom it views as apostates.

 The U.S. signed a peace deal with the Taliban in February, opening up a path toward withdrawing American troops from the conflict.
+U.S. officials said the deal would also help refocus security efforts on fighting the Islamic State, which is a rival of the Taliban in Afghanistan.

+There has been an upsurge in violence between Taliban and Afghan forces in the country recently, even as representatives from the two warring sides begin their own peace talks in Doha to end the decades-long war in Afghanistan.

 Earlier Saturday a roadside bomb killed nine people in eastern Afghanistan after it struck a minivan full of civilians, a local official said.